 - 1. The applicant must be the business owner or entrepreneur. - 2.
 The business may be for-profit or non-profit. - 3.
 The business must be physically located within Dane County's Urban County Consortium. - 4.
 The business must have five or fewer employees, including the owner. - 5.
 The business must have been established within the last five years or be ready to start within six months. - 6.
 The applicant must demonstrate a significant effort toward attaining the knowledge, skills, and abilities necessary to successfully implement a new business or expand an existing business.
 Prior to applying for MBL funding applicant must complete a business development training program from one of the following organizations, or an equivalent professional-level small business development program from an organization not listed below: - a.
 City of Madison "Market Ready" program; - b.
 Wisconsin Women's Business Initiative Corporation (WWBIC) coursework; - c.
 UW-Madison Small Business Development Center (SBDC) coursework or training; - d.
-Other- applicant must submit course syllabus or training agenda along with evidence of successful completion with the application and that must be approved by the CDBG Commission. - 7.
-The applicant must schedule, participate in, and complete a pre-application advising session with OED staff prior to submitting the application to evaluate the business plan, eligibility, and application requirements and will be on the subsequent CDBG Commission meeting agenda.
+Other- applicant must submit course syllabus or training agenda along with evidence of completion with your application and will be approved by the Loan Review Team. - 7.
+The applicant must schedule a pre-application advising session with OED staff prior to submitting the application to evaluate the business plan, eligibility, and application requirements.

 Ineligible Businesses.
-The following types of businesses are not eligible for this loan program: adult entertainment; gambling, liquor or tobacco stores; marijuana dispensaries; passive real estate investments; and pyramid business structures.
+The following types of businesses are not eligible for this loan program: adult entertainment; gaming, liquor or tobacco stores; marijuana dispensaries; passive real estate investments; and pyramid business structures.